jadabrenon/latin102portfolio/quiz1.md

 Identify the gender, case and number, and gender of each noun.
 If there are multiple possible forms, list all options.
 Translate prepositional phrases.

 1. filiam - feminine accusative singular
-2. in coniugium - neuter accusative singular ❓ *Translate prepositional phrases.* - into marriage
+2. in coniugium - neuter accusative singular- into marriage
 3. animo - masculine  dative/ablative singular
 4. uirgine - femine ablative singular
 5. parentes - masculine nominative plural
-6. ad uxorem - feminine accusative singular ❓ *Translate prepositional phrases.* - towards the wife
+6. ad uxorem - feminine accusative singular towards the wife

 Part 2: recognizing verbs